dsicher/pyt/README.md

 >The ending value for the animation
 >\
 >\
->**units:** // OPTIONAL, IGNORED FOR COLORS, default varies
+>**units:** // OPTIONAL, default varies
 >\
->The desired unit (ex. 'px', '%')
+>The desired unit (ex. 'px', '%'), ignored for colors
 >\
 >\
 >**startingPerc:** // OPTIONAL, default 1
 >\
->The starting position of the animation in the viewport, as a percent from 0-1
+>The starting position of the animation in the viewport, as a percent from 0-1 (smaller or larger values may work, representing space outside of the viewport)
 >\
 >\
 >**endingPerc:** // OPTIONAL, default 0
 >\
->The ending position of the animation in the viewport, as a percent from 0-1
+>The ending position of the animation in the viewport, as a percent from 0-1 (smaller or larger values may work, representing space outside of the viewport)
 >\
 >\
+>**class:** // OPTIONAL, default animate
+>\
+>The class suffix to add to the target element and any classTargets (if class: 'foo', the classes will be 'pre-pyt-foo', 'pyt-foo', and 'post-pyt-foo')
+>\
+>\
 >**startWithBottom:** // OPTIONAL, EXPERIMENTAL, default FALSE
 >\
->Measure the starting point for the animation from the bottom of the target el rather than the top, TRUE / FALSE
+>Measure the starting point for the animation from the bottom of the target el rather than the top
 >\
 >\
 >**endWithTop:** // OPTIONAL, EXPERIMENTAL, default FALSE
 >\
->Measure the ending point for the animation from the top of the target el rather than the bottom, TRUE / FALSE
+>Measure the ending point for the animation from the top of the target el rather than the bottom
 >\
 >\
 >**callback:** // OPTIONAL, EXPERIMENTAL